 Independent error-storing and reporting type,

-using the __FILE__
+using the __FILE__ and __LINE__ pre-processor macros.

-, first initialise it:
+To use t_err2, first initialise it:

 type( t_err2 ), pointer :: bugs=>null()